Evolution of networks with multiple junctions: Short time existence III -- Non--regular networks

 This concludes the proof of Proposition~\ref{main}.

-\begin{rem}\ \begin{itemize} \item Putting together Theorem~\ref{evolnonreg} and Theorem~\ref{c2shorttime} (or Theorem~\ref{smoothexist}, if $\SS_0$ is smooth) we have a curvature flow (in the sense of Brakke), which is smooth for every positive time, for every initial $C^2$ network $\SS_0$ (satisfying the hypothesis that at every multi--point the exterior unit tangent vectors of the concurring curves are mutually distinct -- see anyway Remark~\ref{ilrem1}).
+\begin{rem}\ \begin{itemize} \item Combining Theorem~\ref{evolnonreg} and Theorem~\ref{c2shorttime} (or Theorem~\ref{geosmoothexist}, if $\SS_0$ is geometrically smooth) we have a curvature flow (in the sense of Brakke) smooth for every positive time for every initial $C^2$ network $\SS_0$ (satisfying the hypothesis that at every multi--point the exterior unit tangent vectors of the concurring curves are mutually distinct -- see anyway Remark~\ref{ilrem1}).

 \item Notice that in the above proof, we do not perform the ``gluing in'' construction at the regular $3$--points of the initial network.
-Hence, since the approximating flows are based on Theorem~\ref{c2shorttime} (or Theorem~\ref{smoothexist}, if $\SS_0$ is smooth), the convergence of $\SS_t$ to $\SS_0$, as $t\to0$, locally around a regular $3$--point of $\SS_0$ is the one given by such theorems.\\ Clearly, one could apply the ``gluing in'' procedure also at the regular $3$--points (in such case the regular expander $\epsi$ to be ``glued in'' is simply a standard triod).
+Hence, since the approximating flows are obtained from Theorem~\ref{c2shorttime} (or Theorem~\ref{geosmoothexist} if $\SS_0$ is smooth), the convergence of $\SS_t$ to $\SS_0$, as $t\to0$, locally around a regular $3$--point of $\SS_0$ is the one given by such theorems.\\ Clearly, one could apply the ``gluing in'' procedure also at the regular $3$--points (in such case the regular expander $\epsi$ to be ``glued in'' is simply a standard triod).
 Then, a natural question is if the convergence of $\SS_t\to\SS_0$ locally around such regular $3$--point is at least $C^1$ or better (depending on the regularity of $\SS_0$ and the level of compatibility conditions it satisfies) and what is the relation between this curvature flow and the one instead obtained by Theorem~\ref{c2shorttime}.